GibsonAI/mcp/README.md

 }
 ```

-See the [official docs](https://docs.github.com/en/copilot/customizing-copilot/extending-copilot-chat-with-mcp#configuring-mcp-servers-in-visual-studio-code) for more information.
+See the official [GitHub Copilot MCP docs](https://docs.github.com/en/copilot/customizing-copilot/extending-copilot-chat-with-mcp#configuring-mcp-servers-in-visual-studio-code) for more information.

 ## Distribution